Newhall Tunnel

 Closeup of signs in previous photo.

 Two photos in the tunnel were taken at the same time - the previous full photo and this one, where the car is entering the north portal.
-Only this one was was actually printed in the Los Angeles Times (of July 1, 1928).
+This one was was actually printed in the July 1, 1928, edition of the Los Angeles Times.
+From the Los Angeles Times Photographic Archive, Department of Special Collections, Charles E. Young Research Library, UCLA.

 Late 1920's.
 From the McCurry Album Collection, California Department of Transportation Library.